 Need more help with sales?
 Try Covideo today!

 Are you looking for more tools to help with sales?
 Then consider investing in Covideo.
 Covideo can help personalize your sales efforts and improve communication between you and both your customers and teammates.
 With Covideo, you can send personalized video messages directly in the body of your email, text message, social media post, or CRM platform.
 These videos will help prospects but a face to a name and form a personal connection with your company.
 Furthermore, video email and emails that include the word “video” in their subject line are much more likely to catch interest and get clicks.
 In fact, personalized video email marketing has been noted to cause a 20% increase in sales!

 Covideo includes other features that can assist in sales efforts, such as custom video landing pages and clickable CTAs.
 You can direct your prospect to schedule a meeting or book a demo with just the click of a button below the video.
 Best of all, your prospect can reply with a video email of their own even if they don’t have a Covideo account!
 Covideo will still let them record their own video on their screen, webcam, or both.

 So what are you waiting for?
 Get started with free video email today.
-You can sign up for our 7-day free trial, no credit card information required, and see for yourself how Covideo improves your sales results.
+Start a free trial, and see for yourself how Covideo improves your sales results.
 You can also schedule a free demo with one of our video email experts to learn more about what Covideo can do for you.
 There’s no reason not to give Covideo a try and start using video email to reach out to prospects.